by Denise Brodey

 It’s time to get my work-at-home life together.
 Here’s how I did I beat what I call Roomfusion.

 10:30 screens out.

-At 10:30 an alarm on my phone goes off signaling its time for bed.
+At 10:30 an alarm on my phone goes off signaling it’s time for bed.
 I put the phone in the charger and turn it off.
 I go screenless.
-With the exception of maybe a little television, I don’t watch anything after 11:00.
+With the exception of maybe a little television, I don’t watch much after 11:00.

 11:00 tea time.
 I take a few sips and usually forget about it.
 When my kids are home from college they like to remind me: Mom, don’t you want to make the tea you never drink?
 It’s become a joke, but it is really part of my routine.

 11:30 reading is fundamental.
 On a good night, I’m in bed with an actual book or magazine, not a Kindle.
 Even my upstairs neighbor, who is very petite but walks like an elephant, can’t bother me.
 I have a pair of noise-canceling headphones at the ready.
-The $300 I paid for them are worth it.
-Sound blockage is key to settling down.
+The $300 I paid for them is worth it.
+The sound blockage is key to settling down.

 Back-up plan: If I am still not sleepy, I try to practice listening to my breath.
 I have an app for meditation called UnPlug, but of course, it’s on my phone.
 No phones in the bedroom.
 It’s best that way anyway.
 Breathe awareness is really weird for me.
 It’s strange to pay attention to something I never think about all day.
 It makes me think about my mortality.
 This can be unsettling.
 Note to self: Maybe no more breathing exercises in the night.

 The Back-up Back-up Plan: If I’m awake to see the bedside clock read 12:00, that’s it, I’m triggered.
 I bolt upright, pissed.
 My tea is now cold.
 My brain is still on.
-My upstairs neighbor is beginning to thump around (or up and down, sometimes, if you know what I mean).
+My upstairs neighbor is beginning to thump around (or up and down, sometimes…you know what I mean).
 It’s the witching hour.